ichbindev/ichbindev/src/pages/Blog/2020-10-26/index.md

 ## What I Wanted to Do

+- Learn
+- Grow
+- Write

 ## What I Did

+- Jumped around on topics
+- Shallow but not deep

 ## What I Learned

+- TypeScript
+- Go
+- TDD
+- Gatsby
+- GraphQL

 ## What I Wish I Did

+- Read more, especially code
+- More open source (pick one, don't try to do a little bit for a lot of projects)
+- More productivity tricks (IDE stuff)
+- watch coding livestreams
+- Deploy personal projects to the cloud (aws probably), especially serverless

+## If I Were Starting Today, I Would... (summary)
+- Not 100 contiguous days, probably 60 in 90 or something
+- Have a schedule/curriculum or one specific project to work on
+- Tough to do when your day job is also coding